epam/ai-dial/docs/user-guide.md

 > Refer to [My applications](#my-applications) to learn how to register and manage custom apps in AI DIAL Chat.

 An **Application** in AI DIAL refers to any custom logic with a conversational interface, adhering to a [Unified API](https://epam-rail.com/dial_api#/paths/~1openai~1deployments~1%7BDeployment%20Name%7D~1chat~1completions/post), and packaged as a ready-to-deploy solution.
-Applications can facilitate the customization of LLM behavior by incorporating [Addons](#addons) with various desired functionalities.
+Applications can facilitate the customization of LLM behavior by incorporating tools (such as [Addons](#addons)) with a desired functionality.
 Additionally, applications can support logic not directly related to LLMs, such as echoing user messages, creating a fully deterministic chatbot, or orchestrating complex interactions involving multiple LLMs.
 The flexibility offered by applications enables customized solutions for distinct scenarios and needs.

 Applications can be developed (using [DIAL SDK](https://github.com/epam/ai-dial-sdk)) to execute any custom logic and can even form an [ecosystem](./architecture#introduction) and interact with each other through the [Unified API](https://epam-rail.com/dial_api) with access to all DIAL Core features among which is connectivity to models, file storage, access control, per-request API keys and other.

 > Watch a [DIAL RAG](../video%20demos/demos/dial-rag) video as an example of what DIAL applications may look like.

 AI DIAL platform serves as an **application server**, offering tools to develop, deploy and operate custom applications.

+DIAL applications can be integrated into the DIAL Core deployment.
+By doing so, these applications will be immediately available in your chat from the start.
+For examples, refer to the [dynamic setting](https://github.com/epam/ai-dial-core?tab=readme-ov-file#dynamic-settings) in DIAL Core.
+Additionally, you can register your custom and deployed applications through the [DIAL API](https://epam-rail.com/dial_api#tag/Applications/paths/~1v1~1applications~1%7BBucket%7D~1%7BApplication%20Path%7D/put) and [DIAL Chat UI](#add-custom-app).
+In such cases, the configuration of your custom applications, described in a JSON file, is saved in your blob store and accessed by DIAL Core for usage.

 ## DIAL Marketplace